gsoertsz/gsoertsz.github.io/_posts/2023-09-11-awesome-python-packaging.md

 <!--excerpt-above-->

+TL;DR - all code for this discussion is available [here](https://github.com/gsoertsz/cli-bumpversion-example)

 Python has an incredibly low barrier to entry, and a broad range of applicability.
 You'll find it in almost every domain you are likely to encounter in a technical career, from embedded systems through to systems programming and infrastructure tooling; cloud API's, and DevOps, and into application development and data science, the language is indeed [ubiquitous](https://github.blog/2023-03-02-why-python-keeps-growing-explained/).
 As an aside, if you're not learning it now, please start.

-In the DevOps context, we often reach for python when automating the deployment of our systems to cloud environments, and for interacting with the API's of tools that support of production environment ecosystems, particularly when they create (or exist in different) tooling domains.
+In the DevOps context, we often reach for python when automating the deployment of our systems to cloud environments, and for interacting with the API's of tools that support our production environment ecosystems, particularly when they create (or exist in different) tooling domains.

 It is just so easy, and therefore compelling to just 'cut a python script' to create a necessary automation shim, or cross tool integration, to make progress on our automation objectives.